jnozzi/cocoadev.com/markdown/MutableCopy.md

 Here is my scenario.
 I have a management application that I decided to write as my first app using Cocoa.
 I have some experience with Java but am new to Objective-C. I have two questions that have been causing me some grief.

 First my app is designed to have multiple Leagues, these leagues have weeks, and a week has a set number of players.
 I created a model object for a league, week, and player.
-Each one of these has a General/NSMutableArray that holds the child (lack of a better word.)
+Each one of these has a NSMutableArray that holds the child (lack of a better word.)

 I have one masterclass that contains the array for the league, and is also the class that I save (document based app) so that the app saves all the data.